ErvinTyx/Assignment-Integrative-Programming/refence.md

 we can create a new seeder class by using
 `php artisan make:seeder <class_name>`

+To install certain layout from a publish
+`php artisan vendor:publish --tag=laravel-pagination`

 `php artisan tinker`
 interact with the database